Postgenderism: Postgenderism in science fiction

-Science fiction can provide the means to express ideas of postgenderism through popular media, with literary or visual fiction media having the capability to explore the potential for technology to create postgender bodies and societies.
-The Cage of Zeus by Sayuri Ueda expresses a science-fiction postgender society where technological advancements allow people to alter their sex and gender however they desire.
+Science fiction can provide a means to express postgenderist ideas through popular media, with literary or visual fiction capable of exploring technology's potential to create postgender bodies and societies.
+The Cage of Zeus by Sayuri Ueda depicts a postgender science-fiction society in which technological advancements allow people to alter their sex and gender as they wish.
 However, this fictitious society also appears as dystopian due to widespread discrimination against "Rounds," genetically engineered intersex people, describing the presence of discrimination between "natural" and "unnatural" gender identities.
 Literary analysis of the book's postgender themes expresses potential problems that can arise from a society with postgender technologies, like the fetishization of postgender bodies, commercialized monopolization of gender identity, and limiting the possibilities of postgender expression to a strictly techno-biological basis.

 Analysis of postgenderism in science fiction films can emphasize how gender appears through inhuman entities.
-The realm of "alien feminism" mainly explores how science fiction films use posthuman subjects to critique stereotypical gendered identities in film.
+The realm of "alien feminism" primarily explores how science fiction films use posthuman subjects to critique stereotypical gendered identities.
 Examples include Ex Machina (2014) in how the film presents the feminine-appearing cyborg character Ava (Alicia Vikander) as characterized by stereotypically feminine sexuality but is eventually revealed to be manipulating these traits to her advantage.
-According to that analysis, Ava's physical progression towards feminine humanity is artificial, allowing her to escape the forms of male dominance.
+According to that analysis, Ava's physical progression towards feminine humanity is artificial, allowing her to escape male dominance.
 Another example is Under The Skin (2013), where an alien (Scarlett Johansson) takes the form of a human woman to murder men but later begins to experience and struggle with how gender is socially and violently imposed upon human female bodies, even when that body is inherently inhuman.
 The analysis concludes that these films do not wholly achieve postgender ideas but express postgenderism as a basis to resolve posthuman gender issues within science fiction.

 Marge Piercy, an American feminist writer, engages with these themes in her work Woman on the Edge of Time.
-In her novel a possible future is presented in which either sex can play either role in the childbearing process.
+In her novel, a possible future is presented in which either sex can play either role in the childbearing process.